tarwn/lessthandot-hugo/blogs/content/posts/2011-06-30-excel-2010-from-microsoft-query.md

 ![][3]

 Then I opened Excel 2010 and went to Data > From Other Sources > From Microsoft Query.
-The DSN isn’t there.
+The DSN isn't there.
 What happened?

 ![][4]

 I scratched my head over this for a while, and then emailed my team.
 One of my senior DBAs had run into this before and pointed me to this Microsoft KB article: <http://support.microsoft.com/kb/942976>.
 On a 64-bit computer, the DSN will be set up as 64-bit.
-However, a 32-bit application can’t see a 64-bit DSN.
+However, a 32-bit application can't see a 64-bit DSN.
 Excel 2010 is a 32-bit application.

 To solve this problem, I needed to set up a 32-bit DSN.
 I did that by going running the 32-bit ODBC Data Source Administrator tool from C:WindowsSysWOW64odbcad32.exe.
 I created the same DSN, with _32Bit in the name.